Women and the environment: Africa

-Esther Boserup examined the farming systems of men and women in Africa and found that "in many African tribes, nearly all the tasks connected with food production continue to be left to women".
+Ester Boserup examined the farming systems of men and women in Africa and found that "in many African tribes, nearly all the tasks connected with food production continue to be left to women".
 In Botswana, men typically have greater access to advanced technologies and plowing abilities.
 Zambia also has a high percentage of women farmers yet they are not explicitly recognize and often neglected entirely.
 Consistent lack of access to credit, mobility, technological advancements, and land ownership further complicate women's agricultural roles.
 A group of women in Kenya began farming trees way before climate change was prioritized because they had seen what happens to lands that are depleted of its nutrients and the adverse effects.

+In Zimbabwe, direct impacts of climate change and environmental degradation has on women and girls include: